brian220/Sketch2PointCloud/README.md

 python runner.py --train_refine
 ```

-*Please check the config files in config folder to make sure the paths are correct
+*Please check the config files in `configs` folder to make sure the paths are correct

 ### Testing
 To test the models (Compute CD, EMD):